gerardfrez/dra-gerry.github.io/index.md

 # Welcome to my travel blog

-Just want to share some highlights of my travels.
+I've finally completed my first travel blog which was prompted by your interests of my recent 3-weeks travel in Europe.
+My familyo share some highlights of my travels.
 These are candid & informal captures of my thoughts & photos which may interest you & give you a bit of information about places & other things during my travel

 # Places that I travelled (from latest)